Everyone runs around saying you need to produce “high-quality content” if you want to succeed at content marketing.

 Hook me with an angle.

 See what I did in this piece?
-I started with the promise of doubling your content output.
+I started with the promise of tripling your content output.

 I also threw in some badass-looking fighter jets to catch your attention.